 Learn the ins and outs of the software and design programs we utilize to take traditional manufacturing disciplines to the next level.
 Intro courses in Rhino, Adobe Illustrator, and Solidworks will give you the basis of computer-aided design (CAD) principles.
 CAD programs are incorporated into nearly every department here at NextFab – so with a basic understanding of how the software works, you can create anything you can dream up.

-Explore the basics of CAD, computer aided designing, in this introductory class.
-Discuss project applications and learn design concepts while designing a project file for a small wooden box in VCarve Pro.
+In this 2 part course, an overview of CNC technology and how it works will set you up for success, leading to an exploration in the basics of CAD, computer aided design.
+Discuss project applications and learn design concepts while designing a 2D vector file for a small wooden box, using the drawing tools in VCarve Pro.

 Solidworks is CAD software that creates geometry for 3D parts and assemblies.
 Learn how to navigate menus and options, create sketches, and utilize different shape options to create custom geometries and dimensions.
 Extrude, cut, and fillet a sketch, and discuss how to change appearances and scenes to create professional looking renderings.